Artur83/frontend-nanodegree-feedreader/README.md

 ## Test used in application

-A) RSS Feeds
+#### RSS Feeds
-Write a test that loops through each feed in the `allFeeds` object and ensures it has a URL defined and that the URL is not empty.
+* Write a test that loops through each feed in the `allFeeds` object and ensures it has a URL defined and that the URL is not empty.
-Write a test that loops through each feed in the `allFeeds` object and ensures it has a name defined and that the name is not empty.
+* Write a test that loops through each feed in the `allFeeds` object and ensures it has a name defined and that the name is not empty.

-B) The Menu
+#### The Menu
-Write a test that ensures the menu element is hidden by default.
+* Write a test that ensures the menu element is hidden by default.
 You'll have to analyze the HTML and the CSS to determine how we're performing the hiding/showing of the menu element.
-Write a test that ensures the menu changes visibility when the menu icon is clicked.
+* Write a test that ensures the menu changes visibility when the menu icon is clicked.
 This test should have two expectations: does the menu display when clicked and does it hide when clicked again.

-C) Initial Entries
+#### Initial Entries
-Write a test that ensures when the `loadFeed` function is called and completes its work, there is at least a single `.entry` element within the `.feed` container.
+* Write a test that ensures when the `loadFeed` function is called and completes its work, there is at least a single `.entry` element within the `.feed` container.

-D) New Feed Selection
+#### New Feed Selection
-Write a test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes.
+* Write a test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes.